 - Stone dining room table

 Sometimes when I get the urge to update a room, I’ll look around and see what I can sell that I no longer want.
 This helps me to get rid of items I no longer want, reduce clutter, and update a room without spending money.

 I recently sold a boxing bag and old guitar we had laying around and used the money to completely redo my daughter’s bedroom.
-I listed both on Facebook marketplace and sold the same day!
+I listed both on Facebook marketplace and sold them the same day!

 I just discovered this app a few months ago and I use it all the time now.
 You earn gift cards for scanning receipts of things you are already buying (think groceries, gas, etc).

 I always end up getting a Homegoods, Amazon, or Target gift card and treat myself to something for my house!
 (Use my referral code 2VA6K for a bonus 2000 points!)

 MENARDS 11% REBATE PROGRAM

 Take advantage of the Menards Rebate Program.
 Whenever we have a big project I make sure to purchase everything I can from Menards when they have their 11% rebate program.
 Everything you buy is eligible for an 11 percent mail-in rebate, in the form of a store voucher.
 Once I get the rebates back I use the funds to purchase something I’ve had my eye on.

 The amount of free printable art available is almost overwhelming!
 No matter what your design style is, you are sure to find plenty of free printable artwork you can add to an existing frame you already have.